 You can retire and receive your Scheme benefits in full once you have reached your normal pension age.
 Normal pension age for any pension built up after 31 March 2015 will be the same as your state pension age.

 When you retire, you will receive a pension and have the option to take part of your pension as a tax-free lump sum.
-Visit the Calculating Councillor Benefits section to find out more.
+Visit the Calculating Councillor Benefits page to find out more.

 You can elect to retire and receive your Scheme benefits from age 55 onwards.
 However, if you retire between age 55 and your normal pension age your Scheme benefits will be reduced as your pension will be paid for longer.
 Normal pension age for your 2015 Scheme benefits will be the same as your state pension age or age 65, whichever is later.